ALL Metrics

 Regarding foreign policy principles, Vietnam’s diplomacy takes the principles of the Atlantic Charter as the foundation, and the directive of the Central Executive Committee on the National Resistance War dated November 25, 1945 stated: “persist with the diplomatic relations with other countries on the principle of equality and mutual assistance.
 Particular attention must be paid to these: one is that diplomacy is to make one’s country fewer enemies and more allies than most; second, for diplomacy to be successful, we must show our strength” (Communist Party of Vietnam, 2000b, p.
 27).

 Upholding the goals and principles, and at the same time willingness to implement an open foreign policy is a unique feature of Vietnam’s new foreign policy.
 In his Call to the United Nations, Ho Chi Minh clearly stated the foreign policy of the Democratic Republic of Vietnam: “In its foreign policy, Vietnamese people adhere to the following principles: 1.
 As for Laos and Myanmar, Vietnam respects the independence of these two countries and expresses its desire to cooperate on the basis of absolute equality between sovereign countries: 2.
-For democratic countries, Vietnam is ready to implement an open-door policy and cooperate in all fields: a) Vietnam won a favorable reception for investment from capitalists and engineers in all its industries. b) Vietnam is ready to expand its ports, airports and roads for international trade and transit. c) Vietnam accepts joining all international economic cooperation organizations under the leadership of the United Nations. d) Vietnam is ready to conclude with the navy and army forces within the framework of the United Nations special security agreements and treaties relating to the use of some naval bases and airspace (Ho Chi Minh, 2000a, p.
+For democratic countries, Vietnam is ready to implement an open-door policy and cooperate in all fields: a) Vietnam won a favorable reception for investment from capitalists and engineers in all its industries. b) Vietnam is ready to expand its ports, airports and roads for international trade and transit. c) Vietnam accepts joining all international economic cooperation organizations under the leadership of the United Nations. d) Vietnam is ready to conclude with the navy and army forces within the framework of the United Nations special security agreements and treaties relating to the use of some naval bases and airspace (Ho, 2000a, p.
 469-470).

 Regarding the foreign policy motto, Vietnam’s diplomacy has thoroughly grasped the viewpoints of independence, self-reliance, and self-reliance.
 In international relations, it is necessary to grasp the motto of being persistent in principle, firm in strategy, but flexible and flexible in strategy: “Our unchanging goal is still peace, unity, and independence establishment, democracy.
-Our principles must be firm, but our strategies must be flexible” (Ho Chi Minh, 2000b, p.
+Our principles must be firm, but our strategies must be flexible” (Ho, 2000b, p.
 319).

 The Party’s foreign policy motto shows its proactive, positive and self-reliant stance; releases me by my strength; “If we are strong, then they will care about us.
 If we are weak, we are just an instrument in the hands of others, even if that person can be our ally” (Communist Party of Vietnam, 2000a, p.
 244).